alessandrror/alessandrror/README.md

 # ✨ Hey Hi Hello ✨
-### 👋 Hi, I’m Alessandro Rivas
+### 👋🏻 Hi, I’m Alessandro Rivas

 # 💫 About Me:
-🔭 I'm currently working on JavaScript, Python and PHP projects<br>
+🔭 Currently working on JavaScript and PHP projects<br>
-👀 I’m interested in developing my programming and soft skills<br>
+👀 Interested in developing my programming and soft skills with JavaScript and Python<br>
-🌱 I’m currently learning JavaScript, Python and PHP <br>
+👨🏻‍💻 Experience working with some JavaScript frameworks like Alpine and jQuery<br>
+🌱 Currently learning React and Vue as a Frontend and Nodejs, Express and Nextjs as a Backend<br>
-💞️ I’m looking to collaborate on any JavaScript projects!<br>
+💞️ Looking to collaborate on any JavaScript projects!<br>
 📫 How to reach me?
 Contact me on any of my social networks!

 ---